Peyronie’s Diseases

 The doctor might also ask you to take photos of your erect penis at home and bring those photographs with you at the time of consultation.
 These photographs will help the doctor to determine the location of scar tissue, the degree of curvature or other similar details that will be helpful to identify the best treatment approach.

-Ultrasound & Other tests
+Ultrasound and Other tests

 In order to find out the symptom of Peyronie’s disease, the doctor might also request you to have an ultrasound of your erect penis.
 This procedure might be a painful one as, during the process, the doctor will inject an injection directly into the penis to make it erect and take images of your penis easily.